omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 }
 ```

-Next, create the two-factor qr code by using given data from the previous response.
+We can now create a two-factor QR code by using the data received in this response.

 > Try: using a web service to quickly generate the Two-factor QR Code e.g. [this](https://stefansundin.github.io/2fa-qr/)

-Then scan it by the time-based one-time password (TOTP) generator app such as Authy, Google Authenticator, etc.
+Then use a TOTP (time-based one-time password) application such as Authy or Google Authenticator to scan that QR code.

 The 6-digits passcode should be now displayed on the application.

-Next, we required to create backup codes to be used for recover the account.
+Next, we highly recommend creating backup codes that can be used to recover access to your account if you lose your 2FA device.

 #### Create Backup Codes

-Backup codes are the set of codes that can also be used for two-factor authentication in case of the passcode has been lost.
-To create backup codes, calling to the endpoint `me.create_backup_codes` like the folowing:
+Backup codes are a set of codes that can be used for two-factor authentication in case you don't have access to the TOTP anymore.
+To create backup codes, call the endpoint `/me.create_backup_codes` as shown below:

 ```bash
 curl http://localhost:4000/api/admin/me.create_backup_codes \